mrdoob/three.js/threejs/lessons/threejs-responsive.md

 You can see the canvas is now filling the page but there are 2 problems.
 One our cubes are stretched.
 They are not cubes they are more like boxes.
 Too tall or too wide.
-Open the example in it's own window and resize it.
+Open the example in its own window and resize it.
 You'll see how the cubes get stretched wide and tall.

 <img src="resources/images/resize-incorrect-aspect.png" width="407" class="threejs_center">